The Masonic Grand Lodge of the Order of Illuminati for Germany

 (Since the membership of the Symbolic Lodges forms part of this chapter, they are omitted from the list).

-On Oriental Templar Order (O.T.O.) in Germany
+On the Oriental Templar Order (O.T.O.) in Germany

-Dr. Carl Lauer 33°, 90°, 95°, XI° was Grand Master-Commander of the Supreme Council 33° of the Scottish Rite, Grand Orient of Germany; Grand Administrator-General of the Sovereign Sanctuary for the German Empire; and Acting Master of ‘Pythagoras’ Lodge in the Orient of Mannheim.
+Dr. Carl Lauer 33°, 90°, 95°, IX° was Grand Master-Commander of the Supreme Council 33° of the Scottish Rite, Grand Orient of Germany; Grand Administrator-General of the Sovereign Sanctuary for the German Empire; and Acting Master of ‘Pythagoras’ Lodge in the Orient of Mannheim.

-Andreas Ulmer, 33°, 90°, 95°, was Secretary, Grand Expert-General of the Order of Ancient Freemasons of the Memphis and Misraim Rite in Germany; and Acting Master of ‘Zum heiligen Gral’ [Holy Grail] Lodge in Munich.
+Andreas Ulmer, 33°, 90°, 95°, was Secretary, Grand Expert-General of the Order of Ancient Freemasons of the Memphis and Misraim Rites in Germany; and Acting Master of ‘Zum heiligen Gral’ [Holy Grail] Lodge in Munich.

 The Munich and Berlin lodges had at most twenty or thirty members, while the Mannheim lodge attracted 50-60 members at the start.
 Those Scottish Rite brethren who did not want to be affiliated to the German Grand Lodge invited these members to join their lodges; latterly the membership was in constant decline.